JocaPC/AzureDataStudio-QPI/README.md

 ## Install QPI scripts in your database

-Database that you analyze must have [Query Performance Insights scripts](https://github.com/JocaPC/qpi) adds to your database.
+Database that you analyze must have [Query Performance Insights scripts](https://github.com/JocaPC/qpi) in your database.

 If you are using Azure SQL Managed Instance or SQL server 2019+, you can install the [Query Performance Insights scripts](https://github.com/JocaPC/qpi) directly using the extension.
 Find the database that you want to analyze in connections and use **QPI: Install latest QPI scripts** option.
 Run the query that is opened to add QPI objects.